 Although this olive oil cake is fantastic as is a little something extra can really bring out the wow factor!
 Sometimes, I just can’t help myself!

-- Add a dollop of whipped cream
+- Add a dollop of whipped cream or a small scoop of olive oil ice cream.

-- A spoonful of vanilla yogurt is always nice
+- A spoonful of vanilla yogurt.

 Browse all Mediterranean recipes.